-- 2005-2007: Critical years of the decline of loons on Squam Lake - 2007: LPC launches Squam Lake Loon Initiative.
+- 2005-2007: Critical years of the decline of loons on Squam Lake - 2007: LPC launched the Squam Lake Loon Initiative.
 While researching the many factors contributing to this decline, we began testing unhatched loon eggs from failed nests for a variety of contaminants, including PCBs, dioxins/furans (industrial byproducts), DDT, chlordane, flame retardants (PBDEs), and stain repellants (PFAS). - 2012-2013: By 2012, LPC had gathered enough data to try to track down potential sources of these contaminants.
-We partnered with Plymouth State University to sample crayfish from Squam and its tributaries to try to identify a source. - 2015-2016: LPC sampled sediments in key tributaries indicated by elevated levels of contaminants in crayfish and other tributaries around the lake to narrow in on specific contaminated locations. - 2017: - LPC submitted a report to NH Department of Environmental Services (DES) detailing our sediment results and reporting on two areas of DDT contamination and one area of PCB, dioxin, and furan contamination. - The Squam Contaminants Group is formed as a result of LPC's discussions with DES.
+We partnered with Plymouth State University to sample crayfish from Squam and its tributaries to try to identify a source. - 2015-2016: LPC sampled sediments in key tributaries indicated by elevated levels of contaminants in crayfish and other tributaries around the lake to narrow in on specific contaminated locations. - 2017: - LPC submitted a report to NH Department of Environmental Services (DES) detailing our sediment results and reporting on two areas of DDT contamination and one area of PCB, dioxin, and furan contamination. - The Squam Contaminants Group was formed as a result of LPC's discussions with DES.
 This Group brings together agencies and organizations to coordinate activities and information about contaminants in the watershed, further investigate the contaminant issue, and work together on solutions.
 The Group includes representatives of LPC, DES, NH Fish and Game, Plymouth State University (PSU), and Squam Lakes Association (SLA).

-- DES collected fish samples from Squam to investigate potential human health risks associated with the contaminants LPC had found in loon eggs, crayfish, and sediments. - o PSU graduate student, Amanda May, started a follow-up investigation of the elevated levels of DDT LPC discovered in Bennett Brook. - SLA conducted follow-up sediment sampling at key contaminated sites identified by LPC and additional sites. - 2019: Report on SLA's sediment sampling confirmed elevated contaminant levels at sites identified by LPC. - 2020: - o DES received results of fish testing conducted in 2018 and issued new fish consumption guidelines for Squam Lake due to elevated PCBs. - o Amanda May completed her thesis on DDT in Bennett Brook. - Squam Lake Contaminant Forum held, including presentations by representatives of LPC, PSU, DES, and SLA.
-To watch the Forum, please visit https://loon.org/lpc-work/squam-lake-study/.

-o LPC is preparing a report on contaminants in unhatched loon eggs statewide and a paper for a peer-reviewed journal.
+- 2018: - o DES collected fish samples from Squam to investigate potential human health risks associated with the contaminants LPC had found in loon eggs, crayfish, and sediments. - A PSU graduate student began a follow-up investigation of the elevated levels of DDT LPC discovered in Bennett Brook. - SLA conducted follow-up sediment sampling at key contaminated sites identified by LPC and additional sites. - 2019: Report on SLA's sediment sampling confirmed elevated contaminant levels at sites identified by LPC. - 2020: - o DES received results of fish testing conducted in 2018 and issued new fish consumption guidelines for Squam Lake due to elevated PCBs. - Squam Lake Contaminant Forum held, including presentations by representatives of LPC, PSU, DES, and SLA.
+To watch the Forum, please visit https://loon.org/lpc-work/squam-lake-study/. - 2021: - LPC submitted a report on contaminants in inviable loon eggs statewide to DES and New Hampshire Fish and Game. - 2022 - o LPC continues its testing of loon eggs to track recent trends in contaminants. - o LPC is consulting with a number of companies that work in contaminant remediation to measure the extent of contamination at known sites and options for mitigation.